 eSports represent one of the newest betting avenues open to punters.
 The insanely high level of competition and mega prize pools on offer make the perfect backdrop for betting markets and odds on different players and teams.

-You will find a table detailing the best eSports betting sites below along with a rundown of the most popular eSports for betting and further crucial frequently asked questions by eSports punters.
+You will find a table detailing the best eSports betting sites below along with a rundown of what to look out for when deciding where to open an account.

 Best eSports Online Betting Sites